Cognitive warfare: Disclosure control and training

 Due to the rapid dissemination of information on the internet, it is possible to break through previous limits of time and location, and it is often difficult to identify the source and the authenticity of information.
 One solution is enacting legislation to regulate tech giants or requiring online platforms to reveal the flow of sponsorship money from advertising, live streaming, and other forms of online communication, so that audiences can understand the source of the revenue as well as possible impacts.
 In practice, it is also difficult to establish regulations to trace the source of individual financial flows, so the Australian government, for example, regularly reports publicly on the activities of "offshore forces".
 In 2022, the French National Assembly also established the Commission for the Investigation of Foreign Interference, which investigates attempts by foreign governments, enterprises, groups, and individuals to influence or bribe domestic political parties, leadership hierarchies, or opinion leaders through political or economic means.
 In 2023, the European Union announced plans to establish an "Information Sharing and Analysis Center" to centralize and analyze cases of information manipulation by foreign forces.
 There are also scholars such as Silverstein (2019) who advocate that governments should ethically regulate the use of neuroscience as a weapon.
 In addition, the attacked target needs to be aware that cognitive combat is taking place; it needs to be capable of observing and adapting before deciding to take action (OODA loop).

 Governments in some countries or regions have prohibited the use of specific community software by public officials on computers and cell phones in government agencies, or are considering revising regulations to standardize the information equipment used in public agencies.
-They also seek to enable enterprises to cooperate in assuming their corporate social responsibility and to increase the their information security capabilities. government departments can also publicize the issue through the mass media and set up dedicated investigation units and information clarification mechanisms.
+They also seek to enable enterprises to cooperate in assuming their corporate social responsibility and to increase their information security capabilities. government departments can also publicize the issue through the mass media and set up dedicated investigation units and information clarification mechanisms.
 At the same time, it is important to strengthen the "media literacy" of the general public and enhance their understanding of the boundaries of freedom of expression so as to respond more effectively to "hate speech" and controversial information that is a mixture of truth and falsehood.
 The military defense and national security units can counteract "cognitive warfare"-related concerns through intelligence detection and acquisition, education and training in information interpretation, and detailing appropriate response attitudes.
 Some commentators believe governmental authorities should take the initiative on countermeasures by "exposing" and "cracking down on nodes", and raising the public's "digital citizenship awareness".
 To combat international transnational cognitive warfare, governments can also create and coordinate specialized agencies to train professional and foreign-language personnel to spot and counteract disinformation, and can coordinate with allied countries for assistance, training, and support.